Check out the latest listing of Career events/expos and Professional Development events across Australia.

 Updated 19th April 2017 - Attached is a summary of the qualifications that have recently been registered in each State and Territory.

-This statisitcal data has been sourced from the National Centre for Vocational Education and Research (NCVER) "Australian vocational education and training statistics: Apprentices and Trainees", June Quarter 2016 release.
+This statistical data has been sourced from the National Centre for Vocational Education and Research (NCVER) "Australian vocational education and training statistics: Apprentices and Trainees", September Quarter 2016 release.